urho3d/urho3d/Readme.txt

 To actually make Urho3D.exe do something useful, it must be supplied with the name of the script file it should load and run.
 You can try for example the following arguments: Scripts/TestScene.as -w

-Note: some Direct3D9 SM2.0 shaders in Urho3D reach exactly the arithmetic instruction count limit.
-Some versions of the HLSL compiler may fail to compile them.
-At least the February 2010 SDK is known to work.